DiscreteTom/UniStart/README.md

     // execute all commands from the last frame this.onUpdate.AddListener(cc.Execute);
-    // or use the helper method
+    // or use the helper method to auto execute all commands from the last frame cc.Mount(this.onUpdate);
-    cc.Mount(this.onUpdate);

     // this is safe because the command will be executed in the next frame